Production I - Vines of the World

 Language: English

-Duration: 3 days of in-person instruction—spread across both in-person weeks of the first semester; individual preparation and follow-up time
+Duration: 3 days of in-person instruction—spread across both in-person weeks of the first semester; 1 day in Week 1 and 2 days in Week 2.
+Individual preparation and follow-up time

 Seminar location: Wine Campus Neustadt

-Assessment: A 12–15-pagewritten paper; the deadline is six weeks from the end of the second in-person week.
+Assessment: A 12–15-pagewritten paper; the deadline is six weeks after the end of the second in-person week.

 Further information on the ...

-Target group: Wine enthusiasts with an interest in the international world of wines.
+Target Audience: Wine enthusiasts interested in the international world of wine.

-Previous knowledge: Previous knowledge is an advantage, but not required.
+Prerequisites: Prior knowledge is helpful but not required.

-Completion: Certificate of attendance or state-recognized university certificate after passing the examination.
+Certification: Certificate of participation or a state-recognized university certificate upon passing the exam.